ROCm/rocSHMEM/README.md

 After compiling and installing UCX and Open MPI, please update your `PATH` and `LD_LIBRARY_PATH` to point to the installation locations.
-The exact locations will be printed if the script is run successfully.
+The exact locations will be printed if the script ran successfully.

 ## Building the Dependencies from Source
 To build and configure ROCm-Aware UCX (1.17.0 or later), you need to: